Olswanger Literary LLC

 Anna Olswanger has been a literary agent since 2005.
 She started her career at Liza Dawson Associates in Manhattan, and in 2014 launched her own literary agency,

 Olswanger Literary LLC, where she represents picture books (author-illustrators only), middle grade fiction and adult nonfiction.
+She is a member of the Association of Authors' Representatives (AAR).

 Anna has sold to major publishers, including Bloomsbury, Chronicle, HarperCollins, Houghton Mifflin Harcourt, Macmillan, Penguin Random House, and Simon & Schuster.